josaiahC/OceanEngineeringProject2/README.md

 ### Time lag of wind speeds versus time lag of precipitation rates
 <p>
   Figure 7 shows that the highest correlation between wind speeds at the Oregon Shelf Surface Mooring site and the Oregon Offshore Surface Mooring site was 0.303, where the Oregon Offshore Surface Mooring wind patterns lagged the Oregon Shelf Surface Mooring wind patterns by 11 days and 8 hours.
 The data suggests that more often than not, wind patterns travel soutwestward from near the coast and over the Oregon Offshore Surface Mooring buoy.
 Evidence to support the efficacy of this trend comes from the existence of the North Pacific Gyre, a large circulating ocean vortex that stems from both the coriolis effect and atmospheric wind currents.
-The data is in agreement with the southwestern wind patterns that travel down North America's West Coast, causing the North Pacific Gyre to circulate clockwise.
+The data is in agreement with the southwestern wind patterns that travel down North America's West Coast, causing the North Pacific Gyre to continue its clockwise circulation.
 </p>
 <p>
   Figure 8 shows that the highest correlation between precipitation rates at the Oregon Shelf Surface Mooring site and the Oregon Offshore Surface Mooring site was 0.241, where the Oregon Offshore Surface Mooring precipitation rates lagged the Oregon Shelf Surface Mooring precipitation rates by 8 days.